 Essex Stroke Support Services

-The Stroke Association is national charity that often works with local county councils to provide services, support and signposting for their residents who have experienced a stroke.
+The Stroke Association is a national charity that often works with local county councils to provide services, support and signposting for their residents who have experienced a stroke.
 In addition to organising community support groups, the Stroke Association also runs two stroke services on behalf of Essex County Council.

-Stroke Recovery Service
+Mid-Essex and West Essex Stroke Recovery Service

 Stroke Association Services in Colchester

 Headway Essex support adults living in Essex who have an Acquired Brain Injury, which includes strokes.
 They provide support in the community, regardless of where in Essex you live and specialist day opportunities and rehabilitation activities from their hubs in Colchester and Benfleet.